tkeskita/mesh_heal/docs/mesh_heal.rst

 * Source code is available in https://github.com/tkeskita/mesh_heal.
   Installation instructions:

-   * First select branch ("master" for Blender 2.80 or "blender2.7" for Blender 2.79)
+   * First select branch ("master" for lates Blender 2.8 or "blender2.7" for Blender 2.79)
    * Then select "Clone or download"
    * Finally select "Download ZIP"